kristofzerbe/kiko.io/source/_posts/2022/CSS-Columns-and-Drop-Shadow.md

 ## Drop Shadow and the Chromium Bug

-To make the list visually a little bit more interesting, we now add a shadow, which is half as thick as the gap, to the boxes, like this:
+To make the list visually a little bit more interesting, we now add a shadow, which is half as thick as the gap, to the boxes:

 ```CSS
 :root {